-02 Jun What is a Horizontal Merger?
+02 Jun Horizontal Merger

 Posted at 03:07h in 0 Comments

-A horizontal merger involves the coming together of two companies that manufacture or deal with similar products.
+Definition: A horizontal merger involves the coming together of two companies that manufacture or deal with similar products.
 This type of merger usually gives the new company the ability to offer its customers a wider range of products.
 A horizontal merger may also result in various synergies and cost-saving opportunities.

-What does horizontal merger mean?
+What does Horizontal Merger mean?

 Back in 1999, Renault, a French car company, entered into an alliance with Nissan, a Japanese car manufacturer.
 Since then, the Renault-Nissan Alliance has enjoyed great success.
 Today, the two firms employ over 262,000 workers.
 Their combined sales are of the order of $180 billion.
 Now, the firms are in talks to enter into a horizontal merger.
 They already have a common boss – Carlos Ghosn is chairman of Nissan and the chairman and CEO of Renault.
 Why are they thinking of a merger now, after all these years?
 The auto industry could see a greater level of competition as consumers make the shift to electric vehicles.
 The two firms will be able to compete more effectively as a single unit.

-Example of horizontal merger
+Example of Horizontal Merger

 A horizontal merger between two companies that sell similar products can provide the merged company with several advantages.
 It can lead to greater synergies, increased sales, and a rise in profits.